zhengshuai1001/JiKouCompany/README.md

 If you want to go fast, go alone.
 If you want to go far, bring others along.

 Your value doesn't decrease based on someone's inability to see your worth.

+The key is not to prioritize what's on your schedule, but to schedule your priorities.